Morning, noon, or night, there is plenty to inspire and delight your taste buds if you know where to look in London.

-After breakfast, take the Tube or train to London Bridge station.
-Under the railway arches, you'll find Borough Market – a must-visit for foodies.
-Its traders and artisan producers sell everything from homemade cakes and pork pies to veggie burgers and continental cheeses.
+After breakfast, head to London Bridge station.
+Here you'll find Borough Market – a must-visit for foodies.
+Its traders and artisan producers sell everything from fresh bread and British sausages to veggie burgers and posh cheeses.
 Many stalls offer tasters so you can try before you buy.
 The market is open on Thursdays, Fridays and (its busiest day) Saturdays.

 For lunch, either pick something up from Borough Market or take a seat at neighbouring Roast.
 This celebrated restaurant and bar is known for its classic British cooking.
 On the mouth-watering menu, you'll find seasonal dishes such as Cornish Pollock with smoked mackerel fritters and watercress sauce, wood pigeon breasts and slow roast Wicks Manor pork belly.

 On a foodie day out in London, what you drink is as important as what you eat.
 Luckily, just a few minutes' walk from Borough Market is Vinopolis, which offers a great selection of wine tasting tours.
 Choose from a tour with or without a guide, and enjoy tasting sessions covering wine, cocktails, whisky and beer.
 If you don't have time for a tour, enjoy a pre-dinner drink at Vinopolis' stylish Wine Wharf or Bar Blue.

 Where to Eat Dinner